 - In villages and small towns, it is likely that shops will close from 12 noon until 2pm for lunch.
 Shops will not be open on Sundays unless you are in a large town or at an out-of-town hypermarket.

-- Museums are often closed on Tuesdays …who knew?
+- Museums, even in Paris, are often closed on Tuesdays …who knew?

 - Beware of le pont (the bridge); this is a custom where when a public holiday falls on a Tuesday or Thursday (they are taken whichever day of the week they fall on, unlike the UK where it’s always a Monday), then businesses and shops stay closed for the Monday or Friday.
 For a list of public holidays in France, click here.

 - As tempting as it may be, farmer’s markets are a very expensive way to buy fruit and veg.
-Buying locally will help sustain the local farmers, but you will get a much better price at a roadside stall, of which there are many.
+Buying locally will help sustain the local farmers, but you will get a much better price at a roadside stall (or even Lidl, which buys locally and provides motorhome parking bays) of which there are many.

 Food & Eating Out in France

-- Meal times in France are lengthly occasions, with chatter debate and laughter.
-Often there are three courses involved and the table will be fully set; this slows down the meal, allows diners to relax and digest their food more comfortably.
+- Meal times in France are lengthy occasions, with chatter debate and laughter.
+Often there are three courses involved and the table will be fully set; this slows down the meal and allows diners to relax and digest their food more comfortably.

-- Breakfast or early morning is the only time to drink milky coffee; the coffee is served black and in small cups during the rest of the day, unless you ask otherwise.
+- Breakfast or early morning is the only time to drink milky coffee.
+Coffee is served black and in small cups during the rest of the day, unless you ask otherwise.

 - Le dejeuner (lunch) is generally served from noon to 1.30pm.
 You will struggle to find restaurants open much after that unless you are in a city or tourist area.
 Lunch is a more important meal than dinner.

 - Le diner (dinner) service does not usually start in restaurants until 8pm.